3D Printer Policy

-A 3D printer is a machine for creating three dimensional models from a computer generated digital design.
+A 3D printer is a machine for creating three dimensional models from a computer generated/aided digital design.
 Our mission supports both patron interest and contemporary innovation.
-The Taunton Public Library’s Mission is to provide popular, educational, cultural, and recreational information and resources to its patrons and the community by recognizing Taunton’s diverse, growing, and changing population of life-time learners.
+The Taunton Public Library’s mission is to provide popular, educational, cultural, and recreational information and resources to its patrons and the community by recognizing Taunton’s diverse, growing, and changing population of life-time learners.

 This policy establishes how and under what circumstances the public may make use of the Library’s 3D printer: